AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-gcs-audience-sourcing.md

 ## Configure your [!DNL Google Cloud Storage] connection {#configure-gcs-connection}

 The configuration workflow is a multi-step wizard inside the **[!UICONTROL Setup]** workspace.
 Complete each step in sequence.
-You can return to any step using the pencil icon on the final review screen before the connection is created.
+You can return to any step using the pencil icon on the final review screen before you create the connection.

 ### Add a new data connection {#add-data-connection}